Convent

 In Islamic tradition, dreams hold significant spiritual meaning.
 Prophet Muhammad (peace be upon him) stated that good dreams are from Allah and are a form of glad tidings.
 Understanding dream symbolism helps believers reflect on their spiritual state and seek guidance.
 Our interpretations combine classical scholarship with contextual understanding to provide meaningful insights.

-Owning a cotton plantation in a dream signifies having money and trouble.
+Possessing a cotton plantation in a vision indicates having wealth accompanied by difficulties.
 (Also see Carder, Cotton)

-If one is investigated or probed in a court by people he does not know in a dream, it means that he has strayed into innovation and will remain accountable for his deeds.
+Being interrogated or examined in a courtroom by unfamiliar individuals in a dream suggests that one has deviated into religious innovation and will be held responsible for their actions.
 (Also see Digging up the past)

 This category is part of religiousSymbols.
 Explore all categories to discover more dream interpretations.